schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/building.md

 Similarly, download the [Oracle JDBC drivers] put them into the `schemacrawler-oracle` source directory, and install them locally.

-# Acknowledgements

-- SchemaCrawler is grateful to Adrien Sales for developing the [Debian SchemaCrawler package].
-- SchemaCrawler is grateful to Atlassian for providing a license for [Clover].

 [Java]: https://www.java.com/
 [Eclipse]: http://www.eclipse.org/downloads/eclipse-packages/